|

 - closed-max-items (int)

-- Maximum number of stored last closed browser windows.
-If closed-max-items
+- Maximum number of stored last closed URLs.
+If closed-max-items is set to

 - The font family used as the default for content using cursive font.